-NOTICE: The Dell Diagnostics works only on Dell computers.

-NOTE: The Drivers and Utilities CD is optional and may not ship with your computer.
+- NOTICE: The Dell Diagnostics works only on DellTM computers. - NOTE: The Drivers and Utilities CD is optional and may not ship with your computer.

-Start the Dell Diagnostics from either your hard drive or from the Drivers and Utilities CD (also known as the ResourceCD).
+Start the Dell Diagnostics from either your hard drive or from the optional Drivers and Utilities CD (also known as the ResourceCD).